facebook/docusaurus/docs/guides-blog.md

 ## Adding Posts

-To publish in the blog, create a file within the blog folder with a formatted name of `YYYY-MM-DD-My-Blog-Post-Title.md`.
+To publish in the blog, create a file within the blog directory with a formatted name of `YYYY-MM-DD-My-Blog-Post-Title.md`.
 The post date is extracted from the file name.

 For example, at `website/blog/2017-08-18-Introducing-Docusaurus.md`: